DuttaAyush/mini-library-management/README.md

 ## Usage

+1. Make sure MongoDB is running
-1. Start both backend and frontend servers
+2. Start both backend and frontend servers
-2. Navigate to the frontend URL
+3. Navigate to the frontend URL
-3. Use the navigation bar to:
+4. Use the navigation bar to:
    - Add books to the library
    - Register new students
    - Issue books to students